primiano/perfetto-docs/docs/quickstart/heap-profiling.md

 [hdocs]: /docs/data-sources/native-heap-profiler.md#heapprofd-targets

-## Get a profile
+## Capture a heap profile

-Download the `tools/heap_profile` (if you  don't have a perfetto checkout) and and run it as follows:
+Download the `tools/heap_profile` (if you don't have a perfetto checkout) and run it as follows:

 ```bash
 curl -LO https://raw.githubusercontent.com/google/perfetto/master/tools/heap_profile